infor-design/enterprise/docs/TESTING.md

 Follow [this guide](https://docs.travis-ci.com/user/common-build-problems/#troubleshooting-locally-in-a-docker-image) in order to debug Travis.
 We currently use the `node_js` [image](https://hub.docker.com/r/travisci/ci-nodejs/)

-Many of the travis commands ran can be found in the [.travis.yml](https://github.com/infor-design/enterprise/blob/master/.travis.yml), this will need to replicate inside of your container.
+Travis commands can be found in the [.travis.yml](https://github.com/infor-design/enterprise/blob/master/.travis.yml), this will need to be replicated inside of the container.
 This process is outlined below.

 ### Creating Baseline Screenshots

-1. Run `docker run --name travis-debug -dit travisci/ci-garnet:packer-1512502276-986baf0` to download the travis ci docker image to mimic the environment.
+1. Run `docker run --name travis-debug -dit travisci/ci-garnet:packer-1512502276-986baf0` to download the Travis CI docker image to mimic the environment.
 And wait....
 1. Open up the image and go in `docker exec -it travis-debug bash -l`
-1. Switch to the travis user `su - travis`
+1. Switch to the Travis user `su - travis`
-1. Go to home you home directory `(`cd ~`)`
+1. Go to your home directory `(`cd ~`)`
 1. Clone IDS Enterprise repo, and navigate to it

 ```sh